 Make sure that clear records of all local staff and expatriate staff costs that relate to the action are kept.
-Information that should be kept includes the labour contract and the details of remuneration paid, duly substantiated by the person in charge locally, broken down into gross salary, social security charges, insurance and net salary.
-For expatriate and/or European-based staff (if the action is implemented in Europe) analyses and breakdowns of expenditure per month of actual work, assessed on the basis of unit prices per verifiable block of time worked and broken down into gross salary, social security charges, insurance and net salary.

-calculation from gross salary to net salary including relevant social security and insurance contributions.
+Information that should be kept includes the labour contract and the details of calculation from gross salary to net salary including relevant social security and insurance contributions.